Political views of Christopher Hitchens: Marxism and socialism

 In 2006, in a town hall meeting in Pennsylvania debating the Jewish Tradition with Martin Amis, Hitchens commented on his political philosophy by stating, "I am no longer a socialist, but I still am a Marxist".
 In a June 2010 interview with The New York Times, he stated that "I still think like a Marxist in many ways.
 I think the materialist conception of history is valid.
 I consider myself a very conservative Marxist".
 In 2009, in an article for The Atlantic entitled "The Revenge of Karl Marx", Hitchens frames the late-2000s recession in terms of Marx's economic analysis and notes how much Marx admired the capitalist system that he called for the end of, but says that Marx ultimately failed to grasp how revolutionary capitalist innovation was.
 Hitchens was an admirer of Che Guevara, yet in an essay written in 1997, he distanced himself from Che, and referred to the mythos surrounding him as a "cult".
 In 2004 he re-emphasized his positive view of Che, commenting that "[Che's] death meant a lot to me and countless like me at the time.
 He was a role model, albeit an impossible one for us bourgeois romantics insofar as he went and did what revolutionaries were meant to do – fought and died for his beliefs."

 He continued to regard Leon Trotsky and Vladimir Lenin as great men, and the October Revolution as a necessary event in the modernisation of Russia.
 In 2005, Hitchens praised Lenin's creation of "secular Russia" and his attacks on the Russian Orthodox Church, describing the church's power as "absolute warren of backwardness and evil and superstition".

 In God is not Great, Hitchens called Marxism his "own secular faith" that "has been shaken and discarded, not without pain."
 He referred to his period of Marxist faith as "when I was a Marxist."

 According to Andrew Sullivan, his last words were "Capitalism, downfall."

 Views on American presidents

 Bill Clinton

 Hitchens became increasingly disenchanted by the presidency of Bill Clinton, accusing him of being a rapist, a liar, and war criminal.
-Hitchens also described Clinton as a “a really arrogant, contemptible, dishonest president”.
 Hitchens said the missile attacks by Clinton on Sudan constituted a war crime.
-Hitchens criticized Clinton for his pardon of Marc Rich and others who had donated to Clinton, over seeing the execution of Ricky Ray Rector, his relationships with Monica Lewinsky and Gennifer Flowers.
+Hitchens criticized Clinton for his pardon of Marc Rich and others who had donated to Clinton, overseeing the execution of Ricky Ray Rector, his relationships with Monica Lewinsky and Gennifer Flowers.

+In 1999, Hitchens became involved in the Impeachment trial of Bill Clinton when Hitchens friend and Clinton adviser Sidney Blumenthal said under oath during a deposition that he had never described Monica Lewinsky as a stalker.
+In response to Blumenthal's testimony Hitchens submitted a sworn affidavit saying that he had in fact described Lewinsky as a stalker at a lunch with Hitchens and his wife.